Avisblatt/avisblatt/README.md

 This is the source code repository of the avisblatt group.

+**Note**: Make sure you are familiar with the project's [developer wiki](https://github.com/mbannert/avisblatt/wiki/Avisblatt-Developer-Documentation) before you start working.
+Also make sure to document new workflows in the wiki when you introduce them.
+A current status documentation is important - even if the workflow is preliminary.

 ## Structure of the Repository

 - R/ contains custom function definitions written by the group